 The Shape Of The Diaphragm

 The shape of the diaphragm is one factor in the resonant frequencies of the microphone.
-Typical moving-coil and condenser diaphragms are circular and therefore are susceptible to resonant frequencies (think standing waves).
-A wavelength having exactly twice the length of the diaphragm diameter causes a sort of standing wave on the diaphragm, where the nature of the diaphragm shape slightly accentuates this wavelength’s frequency.
+Typical moving-coil and condenser diaphragms are circular and are, therefore, susceptible to resonant frequencies (think standing waves).
+A wavelength having exactly twice the length of the diaphragm diameter causes a sort of standing wave on the diaphragm.
+The nature of the diaphragm shape slightly accentuates this wavelength’s frequency.
 Integer multiples of the wavelength behave interestingly on the diaphragm, causing either self-cancellation or resonant standing waves.

 Ribbon microphones are different.
 Their long, corrugated ribbon diaphragms typically do not have strong resonant frequencies due to their irregular shape!

 Moving-coil diaphragms often have leaf slots and indents where the coil attaches.
 This irregular shape also affects the microphone’s frequency response.

 The tension of a diaphragm affects the inertia of the diaphragm and the frequency response of the microphone.

 Think of tuning a snare drum.
 The tighter we stretch the skin, the higher the resonant frequency of the snare drum—similarly, the tighter a microphone diaphragm, the higher its resonance frequency due to tension.
 Just don’t hit microphone diaphragms with drumsticks!

 In small diaphragm condenser microphones, this tension may cause resonance way above the audible range of human hearing.